30 December 2011

-Purple finches (Carpodacus purpureus) breed in the coniferous forests of Canada and the northeastern U.S. and move south in winter, sometimes irrupting as far south as Florida.
-Unfortunately they’re less common than they used to be.
-In eastern North America their population declined from 1966 to 1994 as the house finch population moved west.
-Partners In Flight estimates there are about 3 million purple finches in North America.
+Purple finches (Haemorhous purpureus) breed in the coniferous forests of Canada and the northeastern U.S. and sometimes irrupt south in the winter, occasionally as far as Florida.
+Unfortunately their population has declined a lot.
+As of December 2011 Partners In Flight estimates there are about 3 million purple finches in North America.

 Purple and house finches look alike but they’re different.